ganbuan/CyberNotebook/README.md

 ### E.g. DNSDumpster
 [DNS Dumpster](https://dnsdumpster.com/) is a free online tool that can discover subdomains as well as other detailed DNS queries.
 This tool presents the information in easy to read tables.
 A single query can return IP addresses, geolocation, MX records, TXT records, and listening servers

+### E.g. Shodan.io
+[Shodan.io](https://www.shodan.io/) is a search engine for connected devices.
+This can be useful to learn information about a target network or learn about exposed devices.

+Information provided include:
++ IP address
++ Hosting company
++ Geographic location
++ Server type and version

 ## Active Reconnaissance
 Active reconnaissance requires direct engagement with a target.